 It seemed like Lotte had been giving out questionnaires regarding Diversis Mundi Pharmacy over the last couple of days.
 Since Lotte was the only commoner amongst the staff members, it was easier for her to talk to the people on the streets.

 “I will now announce the results!
-I’ve asked 100 citizens residing in Royal Capital of San Fleuve!
+I’ve asked 100 citizens residing in Imperial Capital of San Fleuve!
 And have received multiple answers.”

 “You really did well, Lotte, you’ve been a big help.
 Nevertheless, I’m scared to hear the results.”

 Falma started clapping.
 At the same time, he started preparing his heart.